Mohammad Jasmir Ansari

-Mohammad Jasmir Ansari is an Indian politician and a member of the Uttar Pradesh Legislative Assembly in India.
+Mohammad Jasmir Ansari (born 12 January 1968) is an Indian politician and a member of the Uttar Pradesh Legislative Assembly in India.
 He represented the Laharpur constituency of Uttar Pradesh and is a member of the Bahujan Samaj Party.

 Early life and education

 Mohammad Jasmir Ansari was born in Laharpur and he fully struggled in life when he came in politics, then Mohammad Salim Ansari (Sabhasad) helped him in beginning of his career.
 Salim Ansari was also famous in his time period as he won Sabhasad election 3 times.

 Political career

 Mohammad Jasmir Ansari has been a MLA for two terms.
 He represented the Laharpur constituency and is a member of the Bahujan Samaj Party political party.

 Jasmir Ansari has been elected as a Member of the Uttar Pradesh Legislative Council representing the Samajwadi Party in 2022.